 - We are rooted in the mission of Ascension St. Vincent Hospital, which dedicates us to special care for the poor and vulnerable as well as respect for the dignity and diversity of life

 - We offer diverse clinical placement locations, including Anderson, Kokomo, Indianapolis, and Salem

 - We have a faculty of three CPE educators who work collaboratively as a team

 - Each student is assigned a staff chaplain as a preceptor who can provide skilled mentoring and support

 - We value diversity and inclusion in our recruitment and education, as well as the provision of spiritual care

 Most national certifying bodies require a minimum of four accredited units of CPE prior to application for chaplain certification.
 For certification information consider the following:

-CPE units taken at St. Vincent are recognized by all of these certifying bodies.
+CPE units taken at Ascension St. Vincent Hospital are recognized by all of these certifying bodies.

 Ascension St. Vincent Hospital has offered Clinical Pastoral Education (CPE) since 1991 through accreditation by: